ChanceSD/PvPManager/README.md

 - Stop combat logging by issuing punishments
 - Disable several actions while in combat such as fly, gamemode, blocking commands, etc
 - Stop what we named as "border hopping" which happens when a player enters combat and attempts to run away to a safezone
-- Protect new players from PvP
+- Protect new players from being killed by other players
 - Stop spawn killing or KDR abuse by issuing a kick or any other custom command
 - Give money rewards, penalties, steal money or execute commands when a player kills another
 - Keep/Drop player inventory depending whether they died in PvP or transfer drops directly to the killer

-You can find a detailed description of all features on the plugin page or in the config.
+You can find a detailed description of all features on the plugin page and in the config.

 bStats
 -----------